Motorcycle Safety Interactive Tool

 What does it cost?

 Motorcycle rider education in Iowa is supported in part by an additional fee of $2 per year for a motorcycle validations, a portion from the sale of MRE license plates and the balance comes from the student tuition.
-Your out-of-pocket cost, which varies by sponsor, ranges from about $115 to $245.
+Your out-of-pocket cost, which varies by sponsor and course, ranges from $150-$349 for the Basic Rider Course and $75-$125 for the Basic Rider Course II or Returning Rider Basic Rider Course.

 Where can I take it?